Culinary Institute of Barcelona (CIB)

 - a boost in creative confidence

 - improved storytelling skills and group sharing confidence

 - a practical understanding of how to apply design thinking methods

 Beginners to the Design Thinking Methodology require special guidance.
 Design Thinking as a concept can feel overwhelming and abstract.
-In this bootcamp we focused on working through the details of specific techniques within the methodology to break down the design thinking process into manageable bites.
+In this Bootcamp we focus on working through the details of specific techniques within the methodology to break down the design thinking process into manageable bites.
 This approach practices the creative principle to focus on the process, not the outcomes.
-It also introduces ways one can utilize design thinking techniques in isolated everyday problem solving instances instead of depending on the time and resources of the method in its entirety.
+It also introduces ways one can utilize design thinking techniques in isolated everyday problem-solving instances instead of depending on the time and resources of the method in its entirety.

 I personally love the intensive format because students feel the impact of their learnings in their bodies.
 Muscle memory leaves a lasting impression.